openharmony/docs/en/application-dev/ui/ui-ts-overview.md

 - Declarative UI frontend

   Provides basic language specifications of the UI development paradigm, built-in UI components, layouts, and animations, and multiple state management mechanisms, with a wide array of APIs for you to call as required.

 - Language runtime

-Provides the parsing capability for the UI paradigm syntax and allows for cross-language API calls for a high-performance running environment of the TS language.
+  Provides the parsing capability for the UI paradigm syntax and allows for cross-language API calls for a high-performance running environment of the eTS language.

 - Declarative UI backend engine

   Provides UI rendering pipelines that are compatible with different development paradigms, multiple basic components, layout calculation, dynamic effects, and interaction events, with state management and drawing capabilities.

 - Render engine

   Provides efficient drawing capabilities, which enable rendering instructions collected by the rendering pipeline to be drawn to the screen.

 - Porting layer

   Provides abstract APIs to connect to different systems, such as system rendering pipelines and lifecycle scheduling.